Wisconsin Stream Monitoring Awards

 The Wisconsin Stream Monitoring Awards recognize individuals and groups for their exemplary efforts in volunteer stream monitoring and related activities, such as their support of stream stewardship, commitment to developing partnerships, and/or sharing their skills and water quality data to benefit Wisconsin streams and rivers.

 We want to celebrate the wide variety of people and groups across Wisconsin who help to promote water quality in our streams and rivers by participating in volunteer monitoring and stewardship in the state.
 They may be an adult or youth, an individual or a group of people, an educator, a volunteer or a staff member of an organization or business.
-They may be relatively new or a veteran to volunteer monitoring.
 Join us to celebrate the network of people who help monitor and protect our flowing waters!

 Previous award recipients may be nominated again, however, include only work done since last winning the award.

-Step 2: Please email required supporting documents to wav@extension.wisc.edu:
+Step 2: Email the nomination application, letter of support, and supporting documents to wav@extension.wisc.edu:

 Nomination deadline is December 1, 2024